privacy and integrity

 - Transparency demands for online services.

-Tele2 fully complies with said net neutrality regulation, and the guidelines on interpretation and application of the regulation provided by ”BEREC Guidelines on the Implementation by National Regulators of European Net Neutrality Rules”, BoR (16) 127, and will continue to do so.
+We fully comply with net neutrality regulations, and the guidelines on interpretation and application of the regulation provided by “BEREC Guidelines on the Implementation by National Regulators of European Net Neutrality Rules”, BoR (16) 127.
+We have never been in the position of other Swedish mobile operators that have been challenged by the Swedish regulator regarding their net neutrality practices.

 Read more about net neutrality and Swedish operators in this report by the Swedish regulator.